thaibm92/uYouPlus/README.md

 - YTLitePlus has a lightweight Version of the App Version Spoofer which makes it easier to use.

+- YTLitePlus does not make your device heat up unlike uYouPlusExtra.

 **Cons**

 - No Video Downloading in YTLitePlus.